krishnaacharyaa/wanderlust/README.md

 ## Getting Started

-### Setting up the Backend
 1. Fork this project.
 2. Clone your forked repository.
-3. Navigate to the `backend` directory, run `cd backend`
+3. Navigate to project root.
-4. Run `npm install` to install the required dependencies.
+4. Run `yarn install-all` to install the necessary dependencies.
+5. You can run both frontend and backend using `npm start`

+### Setting up the Backend

+1. Navigate to the `backend directory`, run `cd backend`
-5. Set up your MongoDB database:
+2. Set up your MongoDB database:
     - Open MongoDB Compass and run MongoDB locally at `mongodb://localhost:27017`.
     - Import sample posts data from `backend/data/sample_posts.json`.
-6. Rename the `.env.sample` file to `.env`.
+3. Rename the `.env.sample` file to `.env`.
-7. Start the backend server with `npm start`.
+4. Start the backend server with `npm start`.

 ### Setting up the Frontend

 1. Navigate to the `frontend` directory, run `cd frontend`
-2. Run `npm install` to install the necessary frontend dependencies.
-3. Rename the `.env.sample` file to `.env.local`.
+2. Rename the `.env.sample` file to `.env.local`.
-4. Launch the development server with `npm run dev`.
+3. Launch the development server with `npm run dev`.

 ## ⭐ Show Your Support